WeAreFairphone/community-portal/README.md

 Note: If you try running this on a Windows machine you might encounter problems with the character encoding.
 To solve this, simply execute `chcp 65001` in your current PowerShell window.

+### Tweaking templates

+Since we use [minima](https://github.com/jekyll/minima) (as can be seen in [_config.yml](./config.yml) key `theme`), we can download files from that theme, drop them in the same place and start modifying them.

+The idea could be to publish an own theme, once there is a stable version.
+This would likely move into its own repo and added as dependency here.

 ## TODO

 * [ ] Think about recommending [rvm](https://rvm.io/) in installation instructions.